-Wilkinson has announced he will retire after completing the final two matches of Toulon's season - the Heineken Cup and Top 14 finals, staged over the next two weekends.
+Wilkinson announced on Monday that he will retire after completing the final two matches of Toulon's season - the Heineken Cup and Top 14 finals, staged over the next two weekends.

 A tracksuit role beckons for the 34-year-old - most probably at Toulon, where is revered - and bookmakers have issued odds of 10-1 that he one day becomes head coach of England.

 "I see so much potential around in so many players.
 I see so many making such huge sacrifices for their teams and really testing themselves," Wilkinson said.

 "If I can help make a difference - even if it's only a small percentage - then it all comes around.

 "If you can give people the evidence that they deserve to be confident then it can add to performance.

 "I would love to be able to do that.
 With England?
 Of course, that would be amazing.

 "But at the same time, if I can work with just one person and have a positive effect, that's good enough to begin with.

 "It's a real desire of mine, having played with so many people who have helped me in my career - guys like Matt Catt and Matt Giteau at Toulon.

 "I just want to help others get better because I know what a difference it makes to a team.